tarwn/lessthandot-hugo/blogs/content/posts/2016-12-26-transactional-replication-in-availability-groups-to-azure-sql-database-part-1-planning.md

 Using SSMS, verify you can connect from each publisher and distributor to the SQL DB.
 Resolve any errors before continuing.

 Use the “Deploy Database to Microsoft Azure SQL Database” wizard to find any incompatibilities within the database.
-If there are stored procedures that cross-reference another database, for example, that isn’t supported in SQL Database and those objects can’t be replicated.
+If there are stored procedures that cross-reference another database, for example, that isn't supported in SQL Database and those objects can't be replicated.

 With all those pieces in place, let's get started!